peacecorps/mapping-toolkit/README.md

 [LearnOSM] (http://learnosm.org/en/) offers tutorials on a variety of OSM topics, including the iD editor, the JOSM editor, Field Papers, organizing mapping trainings, remote mappings, using a GPS device and more.
 Tutorials are in English, German, French, Croatian, Bahasa Indonesia, Italian, Chinese, Norwegian, Portuguese, Russian and Kiswahili.

+[TeachOSM] (http://teachosm.org/en/) offers a great curriculum for educators to incorporate OSM into their classrooms.
+The site includes assessment tools and case studies.

 [Basics of Geodata and Open Mapping,] (https://www.youtube.com/watch?v=LZaa8jIUDVY) Max Richman for Tech Change on Youtube.
 January 20, 2015.

 ##OSM Tools